f3mi/DTS-developer-challenge/APPROACH.md

 5. **Performance Optimizations**: Additional caching strategies and lazy-loading techniques for handling larger datasets.

 6. **Enhanced Testing**: More comprehensive test coverage, including end-to-end tests with Cypress or similar tools.

+7. **Extended Wireframes**: Additional high-fidelity wireframes and prototypes for all screens and user flows.

 ## Conclusion